-Join Vince Kotchian for an in-depth discussion in this video Arrangements and groups, part of Everyday Math Fundamentals.
+Join Vince Kotchian for an in-depth discussion in this video Arrangements and groups, part of Learning Everyday Math.

 - All right.
 In this movie, I'm gonna explain some ways to count things, to count how many arrangements and groups of things that we can make.
 In math, we sometimes call these concepts permutations and combinations.
 For permutations, we're gonna think about how many ways we can arrange things.
 A lot of times, in a math problem, you'll see keywords like that.
 I'll write out a few keywords that signify that we're gonna do this particular skill.
 A lot of times when you see words in a math problem or in real life like arrange, how many ways we can do things, how many combinations we can make on a lock, we're gonna use what we call a permutation.